-The Transition Year Program (TYP) is intended to be a one year program for those students who require extra support transitioning to the university academic and social environment.
+The Transition Year Program (TYP) is a one year program exclusively for First Nations, Métis and Inuit students who would benefit from extra support transitioning to the university environment.

 All TYP students are required to complete University 101/102.

 University 101/102 are designed to provide students with the academic skills they require to be successful students.
 Topics such as time management, dealing with stress, budgeting, as well as navigating the campus and learning how to use the University Bear Tracks system are covered.

 University 101/102 and is worth 1.5 credits (while most courses are 3 credits).
 The course may not fulfill any academic requirements for acquiring a degree.
 TYP students will receive grades in this course based on research, essays, quizzes, and participation; this grade will affect their overall GPA.

 TYP English/Writing Studies

 TYP English and Writing Studies classes are unique; they focus on Aboriginal literature and, in addition to the regularly scheduled class, students are also registered for a tutorial hour immediately following the class where they work with a dedicated Instructional Assistant to improve their writing skills.

 Students are also strongly encouraged to take advantage of tutorial sessions set up for most of the first year classes.
 These tutorial sessions are designed to encourage students to work in study groups, learn how to ask questions and acquire positive study habits.

 TYP students are assessed an additional $1000 program fee in their starting term.
 This fee assists in the cost of program resources as well as social and cultural events organized by the Aboriginal Student Services Centre.
 Making the campus feel more like a community and creating a home away from home helps TYP students to get the most out of their time at university.

 - A GPA of 2.0 is required to gain entry into most faculties.